 In early September 1941, James wanted to go home to see his family, but his request was refused.
 He learned he was being transferred to 753rd Tank Battalion which had been sent to Camp Polk, Louisiana, where James was sent to join them.
 While at Camp Polk, James volunteered or had his name selected to join the 192nd Tank Battalion and replace a National Guardsman who had been released from federal duty because the man was married or considered to be “too old” to go overseas.
 James was assigned to A Company as a member of a tank crew.
 It should be mentioned that he lost his rank and reverted back to a private.

 The battalion’s new tanks came from the 753rd and the 3rd Armor Division and were loaded onto flat cars on different trains.
 The soldiers also put cosmoline on anything that they thought would rust.
 At 8:30 A.M. on October 20, over different train routes, the companies were sent to San Francisco, California.
 Most of the soldiers of each company rode on one train that was followed by a second train that carried the company’s tanks.
 At the end of the second train was a boxcar followed by a passenger car that carried some soldiers.
 A Company took the southern route through Texas, New Mexico, and Arizona to Ft, Mason in San Francisco.
-When they arrived, they were ferried, by the U.S.A.T.
+When they arrived in San Francisco, they were ferried, by the U.S.A.T.
 General Frank M. Coxe, to Ft.
 McDowell on Angel Island.
 On the island, they were given physicals by the battalion’s medical detachment and men found with minor medical conditions were held on the island and scheduled to rejoin the battalion at a later date.
-Other men were simply replaced.
+Other men were simply replaced by men sent to the island as replacements.

 The ships entered Manila Bay, at 8:00 A.M., on Thursday, November 20, and docked at Pier 7 later that morning.
 One thing that was different about their arrival was that instead of a band and a welcoming committee waiting at the pier to tell them to enjoy their stay in the Philippines and see as much of the island as they could, a party came aboard the ship – carrying guns – and told the soldiers, “Draw your firearms immediately; we’re under alert.
 We expect a war with Japan at any moment.
 Your destination is Fort Stotsenburg, Clark Field.”
 At 3:00 P.M., as they left the ship, a Marine was checking off their names.
 When an enlisted man said his name, the Marine responded with, “Hello sucker.”
 Those who drove trucks drove them to the fort, while the maintenance section remained behind at the pier to unload the tanks.